yos1up/remote-jogging/README.md

 4. `python main.py`

-5. Let your view go forward once, by clicking [the button shown over the street](https://github.com/yos1up/remote-jogging/blob/master/misc/sv.png), then make sure that your view goes forward every time you press the up-arrow key
+5. Let your view go forward once, by clicking [the button shown over the street](https://github.com/yos1up/remote-jogging/blob/master/misc/sv.png), then make sure that your view goes forward further every time you press the up-arrow key

 6. Enjoy jogging or silent-jogging (= light-squatting)